Garccosta/Garccosta/README.md

 I am just a simple guy, passionate about technology, nature and spirituality.
 I think one of my biggest traits is my curiosity.
-Avid learner, I take learning as a hobby.
+As an avid learner, for me learning is almost a sort of hobby.

 <br>